 Cayman and Jamaica were ceded to the British and governed as a single colony until 1962, when the Cayman Islands became a British Overseas Territory and Jamaica became an independent commonwealth realm.

 Approximately 22 miles long and 4-8 miles wide, Grand Cayman has a population of about 50,000 and is the largest and most cosmopolitan of the three islands.
 Most every service and opportunity you would need or require for a great Caribbean vacation is found on Grand Cayman, from shopping and world-class spas to dining experiences, nightlife and great excursion opportunities both on land and in the water.Most residents live on the western end of the island; there is also where the majority of shopping, restaurants, hotels, condos and services are also located.
 But don't let that stop you from visiting the East End of Grand Cayman; driving past George Town will allow you visit a quieter, calmer and unique side of this island.
 It is a very different experience from the busier George Town and Seven Mile Beach areas.

 World-renowned Seven Mile Beach is consistently rated as one of the best beaches in the Caribbean by various travel magazines year after year.
-In 2011, TripAdvisor members rated it as one of the Top 10 Beaches Worldwide!
+In 2016, TripAdvisor gave Cayman a Travelers' Choice Award!
+Forbes rated us as the World's Friendliest Country.